FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 The OceansMap Protein Portal (OPP; https://proteinportal.whoi.edu/) is an open access online data repository (Woods Hole Oceanographic Institute, WHOI) of mass spectroscopy data on marine microbial peptides, sampled from various depths and locations worldwide.
 We screened a subset of the OPP for proteins annotated as from *Prochlorococcus* strains, to identify differential strategies employed by strains living at varying depths and oxygen levels within the marine water column.
 We focussed on proteins mediating photosynthesis and protein metabolism.
 The samples for metaproteomic analyses were collected from 12 locations in the tropical North Pacific ocean along 150 W from 18 N of the equator between October 1, 2011 and October 25, 2011 during the voyage of the R/V Kilo Moana MetZyme cruise KM1128 (https://www.rvdata.us/search/cruise/KM1128; original datasets in the Biological and Chemical Oceanography Data Management Office repository; https://www.bco-dmo.org/project/2236).

 Collection and treatment of protein samples were performed following Saito et al., [@saitoMultipleNutrientStresses2014; @saitoNeedlesBlueSea2015].
 Briefly, samples of seawater from depths of 20, 40, 50, 60, 70, 80, 90, 120, 150, 200, 250, 300, 380, 400, 500, 550, 600, and 800 m below the ocean surface were pumped through a 0.2 µm filter, preserved in RNAlater and frozen at -80°C until extraction.
 Proteins were extracted from the filter in an SDS-based detergent, embedded in tube gel, alkylated and reduced prior to in-gel trypsin digestion.
 Peptide spectra were generated using a Q-Exactive Orbitrap Mass Spectrometer, searched in the SEQUEST CITATIONXXXX and labelled with the most likely protein and species annotation from Uniprot.
 Oxygen levels at the location of sampling were recorded.

+## MetaProteomics bioinformatic analyses  {.unnumbered}

+Metaproteomic datasets were obtained from the KM1128 entry in the BCO-DMO database (https://www.bco-dmo.org/deployment/59053) accessed via the OPP in June 2019.
+Datasets contained:
+	i) Peptide sequences and sample identification (ID) number;
+	ii) Sample ID number, station, depth in meters below the surface the sample was collected at, best-hit BLASTP protein and species annotation and the corresponding Uniprot Entry number for the identified proteins;
+	iii) Sample station depth and [O~2~].
+	The depth and [O~2~] were joined to peptide sequence and BLASTP annotations by ID number, depth and station using the Tidyverse package [@R-tidyverse] in RStudio v1.2.5019 (https://rstudio.com/)  (LOCATION OF CODE ON GITHUBO.
+The resulting merged dataset was filtered for those *Prochlorococcus* peptides, detected from 0 to 300 m below the surface, annotated as a subunit of *Prochlorococcus* chlorophyll binding proteins (Pcb); Photosystem II (PSII); Cytochrome b6f (Cytb6f);  Photosystem I (PSI); NADPH Dehydrogenase (NDH); Terminal Oxidase (PTOX); plastocyanin (PC); ferredoxin (Fd); Ribulose-1,5-bisphosphate oxygenase (RUBISCO);  ATP Synthase;  FtsH proteases (FtsH) or ribosomes.
+	Detected peptides were re-annotated for consistency and labelled, where feasible, according to strain, clade, subunit and protein complex.
+Full protein sequences corresponding to detected proteins were obtained from UniProt (https://www.uniprot.org/) and analyzed in Molecular Evolution and Genetic Analyses X (MEGAX) software  (https://www.megasoftware.net/).
+Sequences for proteins for each of the thirteen Prochlorococcus strains identified in the dataset were aligned with MUSCLE using UPGMA cluster method and a lambda of 24 with a -2.9 gap open penalty and 1.20 hydrophobicity multiplier.
+Overall mean pairwise distance between protein sequences was determined using bootstrap variance estimation methods.
+Maximum likelihood phylogenetic trees were assembled using 1000 bootstrap replications with a 95% site coverage cut off. *Prochlorococcus* FtsH isoform identities, and functions, were inferred by sequence comparisons to the characterized four isoforms of FtsH protease of *Synechocystis* sp.
+PCC6803 (CITATONS).
+Data for each strain was plotted against depth and  [O~2~] and sampling station.

+When assessing the presence of a particular protein complex at a sampling location, all peptides belonging to all subunits of the complex were included to give the greatest number of data points.
+As this data was acquired on a discovery mission rather than through targeted peptide approaches, it is difficult to discern accuracies of strain assignment annotations, particularly as the proteins of interest in this study are highly conserved across strains.
+We are, however, confident in clade classifications for each protein examined.
+A caveat to interpretation of this data is the peptide detection bias inherent to mass spectrometry CITATION.
+The data is also limited by the number and nature of protein spectra in the SEQUEST database: a peptide sequence was not determined unless there is already a known spectrum for that peptide in the SEQUEST database, hence some peptides of interest may not be identifiable.
+Furthermore, a peptide must be detected above a certain threshold abundance in order to be considered an accurate ‘hit’.

 ## *Prochlorococcus* culturing and experimental design {.unnumbered}